You don’t meditate to get better at meditation, you meditate to get better at life.

 We can use meditation as a tool.
 It is like going to the gym.
 We go to the gym to work our muscles so that our bodies can be stronger and healthier outside the gym.
 We meditate to train our minds the same way we train our bodies.

-• I know we throw the word mindfulness around a lot these days which is why I actually think it is SO important to know what it really means… and know the steps to take to actually learn how to use it as a tool.
+I know we throw the word mindfulness around a lot these days which is why I actually think it is SO important to know what it really means… and know the steps to take to actually learn how to use it.

-Mindfulness is paying attention on purpose, to the present moment.
+Mindfulness is paying attention - on purpose - to the present moment - without judgment - with compassion.

 It’s 4 simple steps:

-• Remembering- this is where our meditation practice comes in… it helps us remember that we want to be mindful in the first place.
-We learn actual tools to help us do this through a simple mediation practice.
+Remembering- this is where our meditation practice comes in… it helps us remember that we want to be mindful in the first place.
+We learn actual tools to help us do this through a simple meditation practice.

 These steps are simple but they are not always easy.
 Often times when we really become mindful, we start to become aware of the things that have created the stress or overwhelm or pain that we are feeling.
-BUT when we have the right tools to work with them, we learn how to let them go so we have more space for the things we want; energy, focus, creativity, ease, joy…. we get to choose what we fill that space up with.
-We get to live the life we want.
-Mindfulness is what happens when we learn how to truly pay attention to life!
+BUT when we have the right tools to work with them, we can learn so much from them.

 It might sound like a lot… and at first it might be a bit confusing but I promise, if you are looking for a way to feel less overwhelmed by life, less anxious and instead feel lighter, more energetic, more creative, have more clarity to know what you want more of in your life and what you want less of; show up for yourself and others with more openness and tenderness and compassion, feel more alive, inspired and connected…really, if you want a way to live your life like it’s a work of art and not just a to-do list….. it can’t hurt to give it a try.
 It’s free, it takes 5 minutes a day and it might just rock your world!